avniy/BookmarkMakeOver/README.md

-# 📚 Sorted AI
+# 📚 Sorted AI - Chrome Extension

-> **AI-powered bookmark organizer** - Chrome extension + web wizard
+> **AI-powered bookmark organizer** - Clean up years of bookmark chaos in seconds

-Transform years of bookmark chaos into perfectly organized folders in seconds.
+Transform your messy bookmarks into perfectly organized folders.
 No more "Unsorted Bookmarks" with 1,000+ items.

 ---

 ## ✨ Features

-- 🧠 **AI Psychology** - Organizes by your hobbies, career, and life events (not alphabetically)
+- 🧠 **AI Psychology** - Organizes by your hobbies, career, and life events
 - 🗑️ **Smart Cleanup** - Auto-removes duplicates, 404s, and dead links
-- ⚡ **One-Click Restore** - Safe backup & instant revert anytime
+- ⚡ **One-Click Restore** - Safe backup & instant revert
-- 📁 **Perfect Folders** - Creates nested structures that actually make sense
+- 📁 **Perfect Folders** - Creates nested structures that make sense
 - 🔥 **Brutal Honesty** - Get a productivity score and real insights
 - ✏️ **Smart Renaming** - Renames "Untitled" bookmarks automatically
-- 🎯 **Life Events** - Detects weddings, moves, career changes from bookmarks
-- 🔄 **Monthly Reminders** - Lifetime users get nudges to re-organize
 - 🌍 **Multi-Language** - Organize in any language
-- ⏮️ **Version History** - Time-travel your bookmarks, restore previous states
-- 📌 **Icon-Only Respect** - Preserves Chrome icon-only bookmarks
 - 🎨 **6 Organization Styles** - Smart, Flat, Deep, By Type, By Domain, By Year

 ---